UMAprotocol/UMIPs/UMIPs/umip-draft_compound_borrow_apr.md

 ```

 ## Security considerations

-This price identifier is expected to be volatile.
-Any contract relying on this identifier should maintain a high enough collateral ratio to prevent insolvency.
+Security considerations are similar to UMIP-22.
+The trading price of CAR is the expected aggregate compound interest rate at the end of February and March.
+This is slow moving by default, so price manipulation if the two-hour TWAP should be challenging.
+However, the price may be volatile during earlier periods of the month.
+This is due to the lack of information about the future.
+It is expected these prices become less volatile as the cutoff/expiration date nears.

 Anyone relying on this data point should also note that manipulating the APR for a specific block is possible for users with large amounts of capital.
 These users can deposit this capital into the pool, remove this capital from the pool, or take large loans against the pool to significantly change the interest rate for a block.
+Aggregated APRs should mitigate this type of manipulation.